Pronounced: Gas-tro-ee-sof-a-geal re-flux disease

 - Abnormal pressure to the lower esophageal sphincter (LES), a valve that keeps food in the stomach

 - Narrow or short esophagus

-The following factors increase the chances of developing GERD.
-If your child has any of these risk factors, tell the doctor:
+The following factors increase your infant's chance of developing GERD.
+If your infant has any of these risk factors, tell the doctor:

 If your baby experiences any of these symptoms, do not assume it is due to GERD.
 Remember GER is very common in the first year of life.
 If GER symptoms worsen or dont improve by 18 months, ask the doctor to re-evaluate your infant.